medined/perl-5-by-example/perl_5_by_example/variables.md

 3
 2
 1</PRE></B>

-<H3><A name="Example: Determining the Number of Elements in an Array">Example:
+### Example: Determining the Number of Elements in an Array

-Determining the Number of Elements in an Array</A></H3>If you need to determine the number of elements that an array contains you can assign the array to a scalar variable.
+If you need to determine the number of elements that an array contains you can assign the array to a scalar variable.
 <P>In fact, any time that an array is used when a scalar is needed, the value
 used will be the number of array elements.